Vito39/testing_repo_2/_sources/polly/omixatlas.py.txt

             |  ``data_type (str) :`` is the datatype for which user wants to get the schema for.
 The default value is 'all', which will fetch the schema of all datatypes except single cell.
 To fetch the schema for single cell datatype from an OmixAtlas, the user should use 'single_cell'.

         ``Returns:``
+            |  It will contain the schema for dataset, sample as dataframe.
             .. code::